exponea/exponea-ios-sdk/Documentation/push-notifications.md

 > 📘
 >
-> If you haven't set this up yet, Follow the instructions in [Configure Apple Push Notification Service](https://documentation.bloomreach.com/engagement/docs/ios-sdk-configure-apns).
+> If you haven't set this up yet, Follow the instructions in [Configure Apple Push Notification Service for iOS SDK](https://documentation.bloomreach.com/engagement/docs/ios-sdk-configure-apns).

 ## Integration